 1. Wash the lime

-It is always important to wash your fruit before you start working.
-Rinse the limes under cold water, giving it a light scrub.
+It is always important to make sure that your limes are ripe and then wash your fruit before you start working.
+Rinse the limes under cold water, giving them a light scrub.
 If you like using vegetable spray or wash, that is fine too.

 Washing the limes will hopefully make sure there are no harmful chemicals on the fruit from where it was grown or any bacteria that might have gotten on them while in transport.